Denperidge-Redpencil/Matrix-Bot-Starter/README.md

 When a message contains a mermaid code block, the bot will return that very diagram.

 Functionality:
-- On new message, render the diagram(s) to svg/png.
+- On a new message containing a diagram definition, render the diagram(s).
-- Render multiple diagrams from one message.-
+- Render multiple diagrams from one message.
-- When a message with a rendering attached to it gets edited, re-render.
-(TODO)
+- When the original message gets edited in x amount of time, re-render.
+- Choose per diagram whether to render into svg or png.

+## Usage
+Once started, invite the bot to channels you wish to use it in.
+Afterwards, it will automatically detect and parse mermaid code blocks!
+Example

+    ```mermaid
+    graph TD
+        A -->|Label| B
+    ```

+**Tip:** Add `.png` or `.svg` after `mermaid` in the code block to select the desired output format!

 ## Installing
 - Clone the repository.